 To count toward licensure renewal, a program must have been approved by one of the credentialing agencies recognized by the Board.
 The credentialing agencies have met nationally-predetermined criteria to approve programs and providers of CNE.
 The Board recognizes the following credentialing agencies and providers:

 Pharmacists: We are accepted by the TX Board of Pharmacy because we are ACPE accredited

 - A minimum of 1 1/2 ACPE or board-approved CPE units, or 15 hours, shall be required each year as a prerequisite for pharmacist licensure renewal.
 Of this number, no less than 3/10 ACPE or board-approved CPE units, or three hours, shall be acquired through live presentations, as designated by ACPE or the board.
 Alternatively, should a pharmacist choose to not acquire at least 3/10 ACPE or board-approved CPE units, or three hours, through live presentations, then he shall acquire an additional 5/10 ACPE or board-approved CPE units, or five hours, through any other acceptable method, over and above the minimum requirement, for a total of two ACPE or board-approved CPE units, or 20 hours.

-EMS workers: Our courses count in TX as acceptable CME because we are both ANCC and CAPCE accredited
+EMS workers: Our courses count in TX as acceptable CME because we are ANCC accredited

 If you prefer sit-down, in-person training for ACLS, we have you covered.

 Corpus Christi, TX 78411